TwisterMc/wp-delete-post-images/README.md

 - **Scan Comments for URLs**: Search for attachment URLs in comment content.

 Only enable these if you store attachment URLs in these locations.
 May impact performance on large sites.

+### User Feedback

+- A minimal progress overlay appears when you trigger delete actions (e.g., Delete Permanently, Empty Trash, bulk delete) so users see that cleanup is running.
+- After the redirect, a small admin notice summarizes results (e.g., how many attachments were deleted or kept because they were still in use).

 ### Supported Post Types